seanmtracey/Dinosaur-Vision-Simulator/README.md

 2. The old getUserMedia interface is used.
 I like it better, but I'll upgrade the new promise-based interface when I get a chance.

+3. Stereoscopic vision is not supported.
+Though a left-eye/right-eye view is displayed, the source is from the same camera, so no illusion of depth is created.
+The image when viewed appears flat, but depth can be inferred from the edges of things in your FoV.

 ## Here's a picture of me hunting my (very still) prey

 ![dino-vision-demo-stage jpg-large](https://cloud.githubusercontent.com/assets/913687/24591365/810a2764-17f7-11e7-8745-be48310419f8.jpg)